 Nevertheless, it’s a great question.
 Just how much allegiance do we owe the businesses—or managers—who employ us?

-About as much as you owe the brand of shoes you wear, I’d argue.
 As long as you’re happy with the fit, hang in there.
 But if you’re not, or there’s a better (or more secure) job for you somewhere else, then make the switch.
+Why?
+Because by doing so you’re not only bettering your own circumstances, you actually improve the job market—and thus the overall economy—as well.

 Still, I understand your hesitation to make the switch.

 These decisions are difficult, with a multitude of factors to consider.
 You can’t know for sure if your new manager will be as supportive as your current one, for example, or whether this new position will be more secure.
 And should you choose to leave, your decision may well be impossible to undue.
 You mentioned this offer only came to you because of work you were doing for your current employer.
-This further complicates matters – both legally, as you recognize, and also from a perspective of ‘loyalty.’
+This further complicates matters – both legally, as you recognize, and also from a perspective of “loyalty.”
 You indeed have a lot to consider.

 It is worth pointing out, however, that another sign of a truly great manager/organization is a willingness to re-hire former employees should they later have second thoughts.